Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

       It should also, probably, be the only one in that dropdown.
 - Configure Network
     - Choose application load balancer
-    - Health check grace period should be 300.
-This is because it takes time to actually install all the packages.
+    - Health check grace period should be 30.
+This option is above the "choose ALB."
-        - This option should be above the choose ALB.
     - For Service IAM Role, I chose AWSServiceRoleForECS.
 Idk if that'll appear for you though.
     - Select your load balancer
     - Container to Load Balance:
         - Make sure the container name and port is nginx:80
         - Then press `Add to Load Balancer`
+        - Disable test listener
-    - Choose the target groups you made when making your ALB for Target Group 1 and Target Group 2.
+    - Choose the target groups you made when making your ALB for Target Group 1 and create a second target group.
     - Service discovery
         - Enable it since you've got a website
         - Create a new, verbose private namespace.